KoKoKotlin/hh-lang/README.md

   - allow break, continue, return only in appropriate context
   - interpreter has problems when dealing with scopes and reassigns => has something to do with using calls as function arguments
   - same scoping bug when using func calls in binary expressions
+  - when subtracting 1 (-1) the interpreter actually adds one